Josh Davis (swimmer): Life outside competitive swimming

-Completed in 2001, the newer natatorium at North East independent school District's Virgil T. Blossom Athletic Center (the district where Davis attended school) in San Antonio was named in his honor.

 In February 2009 four of Davis' Olympic medals—three gold medals and one silver medal—were stolen from his car after he returned from a swim clinic in St. Louis.
 On February 13, 2009, cleanup crews found the medals outside one of the Salvation Army's Boys and Girls Clubs in San Antonio.
 The medals were returned to Davis at a news conference later that night.

-On June 1, 2016, Davis was named as the first coach of Oklahoma Christian University's swimming programs, charged with building men's and women's teams for competition that will begin with the 2017-18 season.
-It is Davis' first collegiate coaching job.
-Oklahoma Christian University is currently the only college in Oklahoma offering intercollegiate swimming.
+Davis has worked as a motivational speaker and television sports commentator.
+On June 1, 2016, he was named as the first coach of Oklahoma Christian University's swimming programs, charged with building men's and women's teams for competition that began with the 2017-18 season.
+It was Davis' first collegiate coaching job.

-Davis and his wife Shantel live in Edmond, Oklahoma, and have six children.
+Davis, who is deeply religious, and his wife Shantel live in Edmond, Oklahoma, and have six children.